Home » Quality Control » Test » Limit Test for Sulphate

 Then a comparison of turbidity is done with standard turbidity obtained from a known amount of Sulphate and the same volume of dilute hydrochloride acid have been added to both solution.

-The barium chloride test solution in the IP has been replaced by barium Sulphate regent which is having barium chloride, Sulphate-free alcohol, and a solution of potassium Sulphate.
-K2SO4 has been added to the solution to increasing the sensitivity of the test.
+The barium chloride test solution in the IP has been replaced by barium Sulphate regent which has barium chloride, Sulphate-free alcohol, and a solution of potassium Sulphate (K2SO4) has been added to the solution to increase the sensitivity of the test.

-Limit test in Pharmaceuticals; Limit test for Iron; Chloride;
+Read Also: Limit test in Pharmaceuticals; Limit test for Iron and Chloride

 • Nessler cylinders